openshift-pipelines/pipelines-as-code/pkg/provider/gitlab/README.md

 ## TODO

-- Handle paginations.
+### Until there is a ask for it

-- /ok-to-test in threads comments (only top level comment is supported atm)
+- /ok-to-test in threads comments (only top level comment is supported atm).
 - caching API calls for permissions.

 ## NOTES